JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 | GPU       | RTX 3080       |
 | RAM       | 16 GB 4800 MHz |

-This also helped to stablish a comparative baseline of performance.
+This also helped to establish a comparative baseline of performance.

 The test environment is a Meta Quest 2, running the software version XXX.
 The performance indicator for both GPU & CPU are set to maximum.

 The main environment is in OpenGL ES 3.3, due its comparable features to OpenGL 4.0.
-Since this tests are not in a complex scene, with different materials and meshes, I determined that the benefits of working in Vulkan in this set of test could be negligible (at least in most test).
+Since these tests are not in a complex scene, with different materials and meshes, I determined that the benefits of working in Vulkan in this set of tests could be negligible (at least in most tests).
 Most of the techniques require one draw-call per eye.

 ## Tiled GPUs

-One of the fundamental problems of mobile GPUs is power consumption and termal efficiency.
+One of the fundamental problems of mobile GPUs is power consumption and thermal efficiency.
 One of the biggest culprits of this is the high bandwidth required for communication between the different parts of the SoC (System on Chip).

-In order to fix that, they proposed the used of a Tiled Achirecture for the GPU.
+In order to fix that, they proposed the use of a Tiled Architecture for the GPU.
 The GPU will split the framebuffer in bins, and compute them within a high speed local memory for each bin (called GMEM in Snapdragon Adreno GPUs).

 This limits the data traffic to the system memory, reducing power consumption.
 This can help